garylirocks/quickrefs/azure-sql.markdown

 - Manual backup NOT supported
 - Default to GRS storage (could opt for LRS or RA-GRS)
 - Continuous automatic backup
-  - Transcation log: 5 to 10 minutes
+  - **Full**: every week
-  - Differential: every 12 or 24 hours
+  - **Differential**: every 12 or 24 hours
-  - Full: every week
+  - **Transcation** log: 5 to 10 minutes
-- Default retention
+- PITR retention
   - 1 to 35 days (configurable, 7 by default)
   - Max 7 days for Basic (DTU), General Purpose (vCore)
 - Long term retention (LTR)
   - Disabled by default
   - Up to 10 years
   - Separate retention for weekly/monthly/yearly backups
+- If the server containing the DB is deleted, all backups are deleted at the same time
 - Restore:
   - Can't use T-SQL `RESTORE DATABASE` command
   - Can use PowerShell or Azure CLI
   - Exiting DB must be dropped or renamed, can't overwrite
   - Point-in-time restore (PITR)
-    - 1 to 35 days
     - Only to the same server
   - Geo-restore
     - Allows restore to another geo region